GrainLearning/grainLearning/README.dev.md

 1. Clone the repository: `git clone git@github.com:GrainLearning/grainLearning.git`
 1. Go to the source code directory: `cd grainLearning`
 1. Activate the virtual environment: `poetry shell`
-1. Install GrainLearning and its dependencies: `poetry install -E docs -E dev`
+1. Install GrainLearning and its dependencies: `poetry install -E docs -E dev` or `poetry install --extras "docs dev"`
 1. Run all self-tests of GrainLearning with pytest: `poetry run pytest -v`

 ### Using pip